BlackwhIsp/PinkiePie/README.md

 # PinkiePie
-Binary Analysis Tool for the manly men
+Binary Analysis Tool for the Fabulous.